cyber-dojo-retired/model/docs/api.md

 - - - -
 ## GET kata_events(id:)
-Gets the events summary for the kata exercise with the given `id`.
+Gets the summary of all current events for the kata with the given `id`.
 - parameters [(JSON-in)](#json-in)
   * **id:String**.
 - returns [(JSON-out)](#json-out)
-  * the events summary of the kata with the given `id`.
+  * an Array holding the events summary of the kata with the given `id`.
 - example
   ```bash
   $ curl \